Omega (film)

 Omega (Ωμέγα) is a 2008 Greek small budget-thriller film directed by Vasilis Blioumis.
 It was named the Best Full Length Greek Picture at the 8th Panorama of Independent Film Makers - T.U.C.TH.
-The film was accomplished in only 14 days/nights.
+The film was filmed in only 14 days/nights.

 It was compared to Michael Haneke's Funny Games because of the similarities in the plot.
 However, Omega is very different stylistically, playing more as an On Stage film and belonging to a subgenre of cinema that could be described as "Isolated Cottage".

 Synopsis

 The story begins with Margarita, a cold blooded doctor, who suffers from a brain tumor.
 Realizing her prognosis is terminal, she heads up to her cottage to spend some time with her husband and break the news to him.
 Things take a turn for the worse when a visitor shows up.